tylnesh/cpp-sdk-samples/speech/README.md

 Specify the the following CMake variables to identify the locations of various dependencies:

 Note: for the \_LIBRARY and \_LIBRARY_DEBUG values, you only need to provide one or the other, as appropriate to the type of build you're doing (i.e. Release or Debug, as indicated by CMAKE_BUILD_TYPE).
-On Windows, if you omit CMAKE_BUILD_TYPE and specify both values, CMake will produce a .sln file capabile of building both Debug and Release modes.
+On Windows, if you omit CMAKE_BUILD_TYPE and specify both values, CMake will produce a .sln file capable of building both Debug and Release modes.

 - **BUILD_MIC**: Build the `mic` sample app.
 - **BUILD_WAV**: Build the `wav` sample app.
-- **AffdexSpeech_INCLUDE**: path to the folder containing the Speech library header files
+- **affectiva-speech_INCLUDE**: path to the folder containing the Speech library header files
-- **AffdexSpeech_LIBRARY**: path to the release mode Speech library
+- **affectiva-speech_LIBRARY**: path to the release mode Speech library
-- **AffdexSpeech_LIBRARY_DEBUG**: path to the debug mode Speech library
+- **affectiva-speech_LIBRARY_DEBUG**: path to the debug mode Speech library
 - **PortAudio_INCLUDE**: path to the folder containing the PortAudio header files
 - **PortAudio_LIBRARY**: path to the release mode PortAudio library
 - **PortAudio_LIBRARY_DEBUG**: path to the debug mode PortAudio library